stefanwalther/qliksense-extension-tutorial/README.md

 ### Work in Progress, Always

-This project is work in progress and will probably always remain in this status, that's part of the concept and the idea of creating a living tutorial.
+This project is work in progress and will and should always remain in this status, that's part of the concept and the idea of creating a ***living tutorial***.
+As soon as there are now capabilities exposed in Qlik Sense' Extension API, I will update the appropriate sections here.

 If you want to follow the progress of this project there are some options:

-* Create a GitHub account and "Watch" this project
+* [Join GitHub](https://github.com/join) and "Watch" this project
 * [Follow me on Twitter](http://twitter.com/waltherstefan), as soon as I have finished a new chapter, I'll announce it there

 ## Chapters

-These are the chapters I am about to write ...
+These are the chapters I am about to write ... and some of them are already finished ;-)

 * [00 About this Tutorial](tutorial/00-About.md)
 * [01 Qlik Sense Extension Tutorial](tutorial/01-Qlik-Sense-Extension-Tutorial.md)